 - Rest and ice to the painful region

 - Modification of activities—avoiding the activities that worsen symptoms

 - Use NSAIDs cautiously and for limited periods.
 Talk with your doctor about the NSAIDs you use.

-- Use of a walking cane or crutches for a week or more when needed
+- A walking cane or crutches used for a week or more, when needed.

 - Physical Therapy with dry needling, myofascial release and therapeutic exercise.

 - Instruction on how to stretch your hip flexor and rotator muscles